-Social media in ordinary times is more effective when you’ve got a plan and even more so if there’s a budget to make the most of it.
+Social media is more effective when you’ve got a plan and even more so if there’s a budget to make the most of it.
 However, the various networks also like you to update regularly too so even if it’s just jumping into a chat as your business or sharing an appeal for a local cause there’s no harm done where your audience sees an update or somebody who isn’t yet aware of you in the community spots you.

-Look For Local Listings
+Look For Local Listings For Your Business

 Previously I mentioned community groups, there is however another type of group you should look into and that’s the likes of local chambers of commerce or other business organisations operating in your area.
-Whilst it’s always important to network and in an era where we’re doing more of this than ever online, there’s a lot of activity in every location with local groups who have moved online during this pandemic and who will in the future get back to their offline meetings too.
-In many cases you may pay a small fee for an annual membership (some groups have waived this in recent months) but now more than ever we’re all mindful of the importance of doing business locally so you don’t know what might come of it.
-And, if it’s an organisation that allows you list your details you can benefit from it in terms of search optimisation too – search engines such as Google like links back to the site but ONLY where they’re implemented for the right reasons.
+Whilst it’s always important to network and in an era where we’re doing more of this than ever online, there’s a lot of activity in every location with local groups who have might operate a hybrid model of both online and offline events that you might consider joining.

 One of our favourite sites here in Ireland for local listings is WhatsWhat.ie which also comes with a super supportive online community.

 If you’re not yet familiar with it, this is a free tool from Google and all you need to sign up is a gmail address.
 With location information, links to your web presence, contact numbers, the option to collect reviews and a place to share updates along with your business information, time spent here is time well spent.
-And, when it comes to local marketing as you’ve got a map listing and opening hours when somebody is searching for your service or product in the area there are huge benefits for search too.
+When it comes to local marketing as you’ve got a map listing and opening hours when somebody is searching for your service or product in the area there are huge benefits for search too.

-Radio / Newspaper
+Radio Advertising / Newspaper Or Magazine Ads

-Most areas have a local radio station or newspaper and in a world where everybody can be a creator the people behind these businesses still have to come up with content that keeps listeners tuned in or keeps readers happy.
-In many cases there might be a local or business show you can apply for but if not how about approaching them, your quiet time might help them fill a gap and you just never know who is listening – I’ve personally had a customer mention they first heard my name on a radio show I was part of six months previously.
+Most areas have a local radio station or newspaper and in a world where everybody can be a creator, the people behind these businesses still have to come up with content that keeps listeners tuned in or keeps readers happy.
+In many cases, there might be a local or business show you can apply for but if not how about approaching them?
+Your quiet time might help them fill a gap and you just never know who is listening – I’ve personally had a customer mention they first heard my name on a radio show I was part of six months previously.

 Shop Local – Support Local Business